arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Device name configuration](assets/device-name-configuration.png "Device name configuration")

-Define which type of connection you want to use with your board and click on **Next.** The agent will start securely provisioning your device by leveraging the secure element embedded in your board.
-In this way, your security keys will be stored in the secure element and full data encryption will be guaranteed during data exchanges between Arduino devices and the Cloud.
+Define the connection type you want to use with your board and click on **Next.** The agent will start securely provisioning your device by leveraging the secure element embedded in your board.
+This way, your security keys will be stored in the secure element and full data encryption will be guaranteed during data exchanges between Arduino devices and the Cloud.

 ***If you want to learn more about security in Arduino Cloud, please check the [dedicated documentation](https://docs.arduino.cc/arduino-cloud/features/security-considerations).***